-Cold water tank in loft overflowing
+Cold water storage tank overflowing into loft

 Not sure if this matches your problem?